Complete list of Exhibitions in London this month (May 2026)

 History exhibitions in London this month

-Elsewhere are several less headline-grabbing but still excellent history exhibitions: my top pick is ‘Beauty and Destruction: Wartime London in Art‘ at the Imperial War Museum London, a typically powerful exhibition.
-Later in April, the Wallace Collection is opening a small, free exhibition about the Wallace Collection in Wartime.
+My top pick this month is ‘Beauty and Destruction: Wartime London in Art‘ at the Imperial War Museum London, a typically powerful exhibition.
+Hawai’i: A Kingdom Crossing Oceans at the British Museum tells the little-known story of King Kamehameha II’s visit to London in 1824 – open until 25 May.
+The Wallace Collection is also hosting a small, free exhibition about the Wallace Collection in Wartime.

 Finally, the Charles Dickens Museum’s ‘Extra/Ordinary Women’, celebrating and exploreing the real life women who influenced, supported and inspired the great writer, is open until 6 September.